 Go us!
 But, we’re still not there yet.
 Worldwide, 91% of plastic isn’t recycled, much of it ending up in the oceans and us!
 It’s important to remind ourselves from time-to-time just how beneficial the good deed, that a lot of us now peform automatically, is for the environment and give ourselves a pat on the back.

 One way of understanding why recycling is such a crucial aspect of creating a more sustainable world is by examining the outcome when something isn’t recycled.
 Everything we use, be it an aluminium can, a plastic bottle, an iPhone or a car, all took a lot of energy and resources to produce.

 The Midas Touch

-Like King Midas with his golden touch, over the last century we’ve become extremely proficient at turning brown, stinky goo aka crude oil, or its equivalent natural gas, into the useful material that is plastic.
+Like King Midas with his golden touch, over the last century we’ve become extremely proficient at turning brown, stinky goo aka crude oil, or natural gas, into the useful material that is plastic.
 But, like with poor King Midas, it’s become a bit of an issue.

 Just the extraction of the raw materials, neither of which are renewable, puts a huge burden on the planet in terms of greenhouse gas emissions and pollution.

 After the gas or the crude is extracted it has to be transported, a risky proposition in the best of circumstances, and then be refined to make ethylene – a process requiring vast amounts of energy.